 Crying, Age 3 and Younger

 Crying lets others know when a young child is hungry, wet, tired, too warm, too cold, lonely, or in pain.
-If your child is crying, try to identify the type of cry.
-It helps to go through a mental checklist of what might be wrong—but remember that there may be nothing bothering your child—and to make sure your child is safe and cared for.
+If your child is crying, try to figure out the type of cry.
+It helps to go through a mental checklist of what might be wrong and to make sure that your child is safe and cared for.
+But remember that there may be nothing bothering your child.
 As parents or caregivers respond to the young child's other signals (such as whimpering, facial expressions, and wiggling), the child will usually cry less.

-Parents and caregivers become better over time at identifying the young child's cry.
+Parents and caregivers become better over time at knowing the cause of a young child's cry.
 A young child will often have different kinds of cries.

 Crying related to normal development and behavior

 - Hungry cries.
-Hungry cries start with a whimper and become louder and longer.
+These cries start with a whimper and become louder and longer.
 Your hungry child will eagerly accept feeding and stop crying.

 - Upset cries.
-Upset cries are loud and start suddenly.
+They are loud and start suddenly.
 Your young child may be afraid, bored, or lonely.
 As your child gets older, upset crying may be a reaction to such things as loud noises, frustration with clothing or toys, or fear of strangers.

 - A recent immunization.
-Your child may be fussy, cry more than usual, and have a fever after receiving an immunization, especially diphtheria, tetanus, and pertussis (DTaP) shots.
-But he or she will look well even while continuing to cry.
+Your child may be fussy, cry more than usual, and have a fever after getting a vaccine, especially diphtheria, tetanus, and pertussis (DTaP) shots.
+But your child will look well even while crying.

 - Constipation.
 A crying episode that occurs when the child is trying to pass a stool normally will stop when the stool is passed.

 - Diaper rash.
-Irritated skin around the thighs, genitals, buttocks, or abdomen may make a child cry persistently, especially when a diaper is wet or soiled.
+Irritated skin around the thighs, genitals, buttocks, or belly may make a child cry, especially when a diaper is wet or soiled.

 - Colic.
-All babies cry, but sometimes a baby will cry for hours at a time, no matter what you do.
+All babies cry.
+But sometimes a baby will cry for hours at a time, no matter what you do.
 This extreme type of crying in a baby who is between 3 weeks and 3 months of age is called colic.
 While it is upsetting for parents and caregivers, colic is normal for babies.
 Doctors usually diagnose colic when a healthy baby cries harder than expected in a "3" pattern: more than 3 hours a day at least 3 days a week for at least 3 weeks in a row.
-The crying is usually worst when babies are around 6 to 8 weeks of age, and it goes away on its own between 8 and 14 weeks of age.
-Doctors are not sure what causes colic.
-It may be related to gas in the belly, an immature nervous system, or your baby's temperament.
+The crying is usually worst when babies are around 6 to 8 weeks of age.
+It goes away on its own between 8 and 14 weeks of age.
+Doctors aren't sure what causes colic.
+It may be related to gas in the belly or an immature nervous system.

-- Abdominal cramps from overfeeding or milk intolerance.
-Overeating or swallowing too much air during feeding can cause abdominal cramps, which in turn can make a baby cry.
+- Belly cramps from overfeeding or milk intolerance.
+Overeating or swallowing too much air during feeding can cause belly cramps.
+These cramps can make a baby cry.
 Crying also may occur if your child is sensitive to milk protein.
 The baby will often spit up some of the feeding and may have loose stools.

 - Minor injuries.
-Your child is likely to cry when he or she has an injury, such as an eyelash in the eye, an insect bite, an open diaper pin in the skin, or a strand of hair wrapped around a finger, toe, or the penis.
+Your child is likely to cry when they have an injury, such as an eyelash in the eye, an insect bite, or an open diaper pin in the skin.

 - Overtired or overstimulated cries.
-Crying can be your young child's way of releasing tension when there is too much noise, movement, or activity in his or her environment or when he or she is overtired.
+Crying can be your young child's way of releasing tension when there is too much noise, movement, or activity in the environment or when they are overtired.